-Tresaderm 15 mL is used in pets to treat certain acute or chronic bacterial, fungal and inflammatory skin disorders, as well as otitis externa (ear inflammation).
+Tresaderm is used in pets to treat certain acute or chronic bacterial, fungal and inflammatory skin disorders, as well as otitis externa (ear inflammation).
+Tresaderm requires a prescription from your veterinarian.
+Tresaderm requires refrigeration and must be kept at refrigerator temperatures at all times.

 Each 15 ml dropper of Tresaderm solution contains thiabendazole and dexamethasone neomycin sulfate.
 Thiabendazole is a fungicide and parasiticide that kills or inhibits fungi and parasites.
 Dexamethasone neomycin sulfate is a potent anti-inflammatory.